-The Abra lead-silver-copper-gold-zinc deposit is wholly owned by Galena and is a world-class leadsilver-copper-gold deposit located in the Gascoyne region of Western Australia.
-The deposit is broadly zoned into an upper level of lead+silver overlying copper+gold mineralisation.
+Abra is a world class lead-silver-copper-gold-zinc deposit, wholly owned by Galena on a granted mining licence and located in the Gascoyne region of Western Australia.
+The sediment hosted polymetallic deposit is broadly zoned into an upper level of lead+silver overlying copper+gold mineralisation.
 Abra is located approximately 110km from Sandfire Resources high-grade Degrussa copper mine, is well serviced by infrastructure and located approximately halfway between Mt Newman and Meekatharra.